eclipse/vorto-examples/vorto-dsl-integration/Readme.md

 ### Step 4: Generate Xtext Source Code

+If you are behind proxy, you would need to download ANTLR SDK manually, using the following Update Site: http://download.itemis.com/updates/.
+Once done so, please restart the IDE and continue with the following steps:

 1. Find the **GenerateMyDsl.mwe2** Workflow file in the core plugin project.
 2. Right-click on the file and Run it.
 This will generate all necessary Xtext source code in order to run your language as an Eclipse Plugin
-> Behind Proxy ?
-You need to download ANTLR manually, using the following Update Site: http://download.itemis.com/updates/

 Now your language is all set.
 It's time to test it.